 BRAT foods are easy to digest, bland, and were thought to avoid additional stomach distress than more complete diets with lots of protein, sugars, or dairy.

 Although it seems like the BRAT diet makes good sense and couldn’t hurt, the American Academy of Pediatrics (AAP) does not recommend it.
-Instead, the AAP recommends that a child return to his or her normal diet within 24 hours of recovering from a stomach illness.
+Instead, the AAP recommends that a child returns to his or her normal diet within 24 hours of recovering from a stomach illness.

 According to the AAP, the BRAT diet is too restrictive, and there isn’t enough good data showing that it works to recommend it.
 The BRAT diet is low in fiber, protein, and healthy fats, so it does not provide complete nutrition.
 By contrast, studies have shown that returning a child to his or her normal diet actually reduces the length of a diarrheal episode by promoting healing of the intestines.
 Parents are encouraged to monitor the child’s response to each food and to avoid any that seem to make symptoms worse.
 Of course, in order to feed a child solids, they first must be able to tolerate liquids.